usnistgov/pyproject2conda/README.md

  Usage: pyproject2conda project [OPTIONS]

  Create multiple environment files from `pyproject.toml` specification.
+(Alias "p")

-╭─ Options ──────────────────────────────────────────────────────────────────────────────╮
+╭─ Options ────────────────────────────────────────────────────────────────────────────╮
 │ --file             -f                 PATH                input pyproject.toml file  │
+│                                                           [default: pyproject.toml]  │
+│ --envs                                TEXT                List of environments to    │ │                                                           build files for.
+Default  │ │                                                           to building all            │
+│                                                           environments               │
+│                                                           [default: None]            │
-│ --envs                    TEXT                List of environments to build files for. │ │                                               Default to building all environments     │ │ --template                TEXT                Template for environments that do not    │ │                                               have a python version.
-Defaults to       │ │                                               `{env}`.                                 │ │ --template-python         TEXT                Template for environments that do have a │ │                                               python version.
-Defaults to              │ │                                               "py{py}-{env}".
-For example, with        │ │                                               `--template-python="py{py}-{env}"` and   │
+│ --template                            TEXT                Template for environments  │ │                                                           that do not have a python  │ │                                                           version.
+Defaults to       │ │                                                           `{env}`.                   │
+│                                                           [default: None]            │
+│ --template-python                     TEXT                Template for environments  │ │                                                           that do have a python      │ │                                                           version.
+Defaults to       │
+│                                                           "py{py}-{env}".
+For        │
+│                                                           example, with              │
+│                                                           `--template-python="py{py… │
+│                                                           and `--python=3.8` and     │
-│                                               `--python=3.8` and environment "dev",    │
+│                                                           environment "dev", output  │
-│                                               output would be "py38-dev"               │
+│                                                           would be "py38-dev"  *     │
-│                                               * {py} -> "38"                           │
+│                                                           {py} -> "38" *             │
-│                                               * {py_version} -> "3.8"                  │
+│                                                           {py_version} -> "3.8" *    │
-│                                               * {env} -> "dev"                         │
+│                                                           {env} -> "dev"             │
+│                                                           [default: None]            │
-│ --sort/--no-sort                              Default is to sort the dependencies      │
+│ --sort                 --no-sort                          Default is to sort the     │ │                                                           dependencies (excluding    │
-│                                               (excluding `--python-include`).
+│                                                           `--python-include`).
 Pass  │
-│                                               `--no-sort` to instead place             │
+│                                                           `--no-sort` to instead     │
+│                                                           place dependencies in      │
+│                                                           order they are gathered.   │
+│                                                           [default: sort]            │
-│                                               dependencies in order they are gathered. │ │ --header/--no-header                          If True (--header) include header line   │ │                                               in output.
-Default is to include the     │ │                                               header for output to a file, and not to  │ │                                               include header when writing to stdout.   │ │ --overwrite           -w  [check|force|skip]  What to do if output file exists.        │ │                                               (check): Create if missing.
-If output    │ │                                               exists and passed `--filename` is newer, │ │                                               recreate output, else skip. (skip): If   │ │                                               output exists, skip. (force): force:     │ │                                               force recreate output.                   │ │ --verbose             -v                                                               │ │ --dry/--no-dry                                If true, do a dry run                    │ │ --user-config             TEXT                Additional toml file to supply           │ │                                               configuration.
-This can be used to       │ │                                               override/add environment files for your  │ │                                               own use (apart from project env files).  │ │                                               The (default) value `infer` means to     │ │                                               infer the configuration from             │ │                                               `--filename`.                            │ │ --help                                        Show this message and exit.              │ ╰────────────────────────────────────────────────────────────────────────────────────────╯
+│ --header               --no-header                        If True (--header) include │ │                                                           header line in output.     │ │                                                           Default is to include the  │ │                                                           header for output to a     │ │                                                           file, and not to include   │ │                                                           header when writing to     │ │                                                           stdout.                    │
+│                                                           [default: no-header]       │
+│ --overwrite        -w                 [check|skip|force]  What to do if output file  │ │                                                           exists. (check): Create if │ │                                                           missing.
+If output exists  │
+│                                                           and passed `--filename` is │
+│                                                           newer, recreate output,    │
+│                                                           else skip. (skip): If      │
+│                                                           output exists, skip.       │
+│                                                           (force): force: force      │
+│                                                           recreate output.           │
+│                                                           [default: Overwrite.check] │
+│ --verbose          -v                 INTEGER             Pass `-v/--verbose` for    │
+│                                                           verbose output.
+Pass      │
+│                                                           multiple times to set      │
+│                                                           verbosity level.           │
+│                                                           [default: None]            │
+│ --dry                                                     If passed, do a dry run    │ │ --user-config                         TEXT                Additional toml file to    │ │                                                           supply configuration.
+This │ │                                                           can be used to             │ │                                                           override/add environment   │
+│                                                           files for your own use     │ │                                                           (apart from project env    │
+│                                                           files).
+The (default)      │
+│                                                           value `infer` means to     │
+│                                                           infer the configuration    │
+│                                                           from `--filename`.         │
+│                                                           [default: infer]           │
+│ --help                                                    Show this message and      │ │                                                           exit.                      │
+╰──────────────────────────────────────────────────────────────────────────────────────╯

 ```